MaraScott/ComfyUI_MaraScott_Nodes/README.md

 I would like to thank
 - [Rob Adams](https://www.youtube.com/@robadams2451) AKA Treeshark who provided the workflow in the first place which I converted into a ComfyUI Node, you can find his original workflow presentation in his YouTube video: [Advanced UpScaling in ComfyUI](https://www.youtube.com/watch?v=HStp7u682mE)
-- [Rob Adams](https://www.youtube.com/@robadams2451) for guiding me in the expectations of his nodes and other advice
+- [@YouFunnyGuys](discord.gg/t28yZEewrp) From the discord channel for his invaluable contribution and exceptional testing skills

 *I might have forgotten some other people, please contact me if you want to appear here and please forgive me.*